-As of 31 January 2022, nearly a million 5-21 year olds living in Scotland are eligible to benefit from free bus travel.
-The scheme will help to embed sustainable travel behaviours from a young age, open doors to new opportunities, and help to meet our target of net zero emissions by 2045.
+Since 31 January 2022, nearly a million 5-21 year olds living in Scotland have been eligible to benefit from free bus travel.
+The scheme is helping to embed sustainable travel behaviours from a young age, opening doors to new opportunities, and helping to meet our target of net zero emissions by 2045.

-Children and young people who are 5-21 years old will need a new or replacement NEC or Young Scot NEC to travel for free by bus.
+Children and young people who are 5-21 years old need a new or replacement NEC or Young Scot NEC to travel for free by bus.
 However, young people aged between 16 and 21 who already have an active NEC or Young Scot NEC, can download free bus travel onto their existing card using the Transport Scot Pass Collect app.
 This means they may not need to apply for a new card to access free bus travel.
 You can read more about the app in our factsheet.